Doug Cutting: Use of MapReduce paradigm

 In December 2004, Google Research published a paper on the MapReduce algorithm, which allows very large-scale computations to be trivially parallelized across large clusters of servers.
-Cutting and Mike Cafarella, realizing the importance of this paper to extending Lucene into the realm of extremely large search problems, created the open-source Hadoop framework that allows applications based on the MapReduce paradigm to be run on large clusters of commodity hardware.
+Cutting and Mike Cafarella, realizing the importance of this paper to extending Lucene into the realm of extremely large search problems, created the open-source Hadoop framework.
+This framework allows applications based on the MapReduce paradigm to be run on large clusters of commodity hardware.
 Cutting was an employee of Yahoo!, where he led the Hadoop project full-time; he later went on to work for Cloudera.

 Open source foundations and awards

-In July 2009, Cutting was elected to the board of directors of the Apache Software Foundation, and in September 2010, he was elected the chairman.
+In July 2009, Cutting was elected to the board of directors of the Apache Software Foundation, and in September 2010, he was elected as the chairman.

-In 2015, O'Reilly awarded an open source award to Cutting.
+In 2015, Cutting was awarded the O'Reilly Open Source Award.